Help Us Restore Access to the Sycamore Trail

 How to Help the Heard

-With your help on North Texas Giving Day, we are continuing to work on securing funding to help the Heard continue to protect and restore our Sycamore Trail.
+With your help on North Texas Giving Day, we are continuing to work protect and restore our Sycamore Trail through a multiphase restoration process.

 At approximately 165 years old, the Perkins Sycamore is one of the oldest and perhaps most beautiful trees at the Heard Natural Science Museum & Wildlife Sanctuary.
 In the warmer months, this tree is accentuated with beautiful star-shaped leaves.
 The leaves transition to a golden color in the fall.
 Then in the winter, as the leaves die away, it’s all the easier to appreciate how different the bark is from this tree than most of the surrounding trees.

-Not only are these trees aesthetically appealing, they’re also great wildlife magnets.
+Not only are Sycamore trees beautiful, they’re also great wildlife magnets.
 Their seeds are attractive to many birds.
 Their scaly bark provides hiding places for a number of invertebrate species, which in turn provides food for a variety of birds and wildlife.

-If you’re new to the Heard and have tried to see it and haven’t been able to, there’s a good reason.
-This tree is located on a trail that is located a major floodplain.
-This floodplain is a great asset and source of protection for neighboring and upstream communities in times of flood.
-This also means that we face results of increased flooding over the last few years that the general public might not see.
+If you have tried to visit the Perkins Sycamore in recent years, you may have encountered a time when the trail to it was impassable.
+This is because this tree is located on a trail that is situated in a major floodplain.
+This floodplain is a great asset and source of protection for neighboring and upstream communities, such as McKinney, in times of flood.
+This also means that we face impacts of increased flooding over the last few years that the general public might not see.
 In addition to the unusual floods we’ve had, as more land is developed upstream, less water is absorbed into the ground and more runs off.
 Population growth also means more litter.
 The litter that also can be seen spread out in normal environments concentrates into our water ways and ends up at places like the Heard.

 The Heard is in the process of restoring our Sycamore trail, which is disproportionately affected by these negative effects.
 Bridges have washed out or been displaced.
 Some trails have also become extremely muddy and often virtually impassable.
 We also regularly have a great deal of trash to clean up.